Neighborhoods in Springfield, Massachusetts: Topographical history

 Initially and throughout colonial times, Springfield was oriented north–south along the Connecticut River, with Court Square at its center.
 Springfield's second neighborhood developed after George Washington and Henry Knox founded the Springfield Armory on a bluff in 1777.
 A neighborhood filled in around the Armory, composed of attractive mansions and handsome apartments blocks.
-Springfield's third neighborhood formed when the Springfield Armory expanded its production facilities to what is now known as Watershops Pond; the neighborhood around the Lower Watershops became known as owns as Upper Hill.
+Springfield's third neighborhood formed when the Springfield Armory expanded its production facilities to what is now known as Watershops Pond; the neighborhood around the Lower Watershops became known as Upper Hill.
 With the arrival of the train in the 1830s, a fifth neighborhood took shape - although much of that neighborhood was destroyed to make I-291, one would now know it as southern Liberty Heights.
 The miles between each of these neighborhoods gave rise to Springfield's first nickname, "The City of Magnificent Distances."
 However, as Springfield quickly became among the most wealthy cities in country, new neighborhoods filled in the gaps between the old ones, (as in the case of the South End), and other neighborhoods were created from elegant designs, such as the beautiful Victorian McKnight Historic District and the gorgeous Frederick Law Olmsted-designed Forest Park neighborhood.

 Springfield's first "Gold Coast" was the Lower Maple, Maple-Hill, and Ridgewood Historic Districts.
 This area includes Mulberry Street, which was made famous by Dr. Seuss' first children's book And to Think That I Saw It on Mulberry Street.
 In 1881, Springfield's McKnight National Historic District became the United States' first planned residential neighborhood.
 The area features over 900 Victorian "painted lady" houses, similar to those found in San Francisco.